 You can read the previous section of this project ‘Action Research: Measurement and the Lifeworld’ by clicking HERE.

-Come along to Gulliver’s (109 Oldham Street, Manchester, M4 1LW) at 7pm to listen to Alex ’s talk.
+Come along to Gulliver’s (109 Oldham Street, Manchester, M4 1LW) at 7pm to listen to Emma’s talk.
 Share a crust of bread, and hear the reflections he has to share…

 This is material which accompanies a presentation given at Liverpool John Moores University as a part of a module created by Craig Hammond and Angie Daly which focuses on informal education.
 I was asked to give different perspectives on education outside and beyond formal educational settings and the session was recorded which you can listen to.
 This articule is to accompany the discussion and provide some materials for reflection.